 - If your request would exceed the maximum allowable number

 - If you’re completing fieldwork (including work-integrated learning for credit), a Co-op work term or another internship

 Does the medical or compassionate circumstance genuinely affect your ability to complete your academic work?
-Do you expect the situation to be short-term (i.e. two days or fewer)?
+Do you expect the situation to be short-term (i.e. five days or fewer)?
 How difficult will it be to make up the missed work?

 Twice over the fall/winter terms (September through April) and once in the summer (May through August), excluding the exam period.

 Example: if you request a short-term absence in the fall term, you may make a second request in the winter term.
 Conversely, if you make two requests in the fall term, you won’t be able to make another in the winter term.

 Please note you cannot carry over an unused short-term absence request from a previous term.

 You will receive an acknowledgment by email.
 At the same time, we will notify your professors.